joshuapowell/quick-start-visual-studio-code-rest-api-playground/README.md

 ## Conclusion

 Now you should be ready to proceed with any of my REST API Playground tutorials, such as "[Harnessing the Power of Mainframe REST APIS for Modernization](https://github.com/joshuapowell/harnessing-the-power-of-mainframe-rest-apis-for-modernization)".

-## Disclaimer
-The content, including but not limited to code, text, images, audio, and/or video, hereafter referred to as "content", in this document are provided for informational and educational purposes only.
-TO THE EXTENT PERMITTED BY APPLICABLE LAW, THE AUTHOR PROVIDES THIS DOCUMENT "AS IS" WITHOUT WARRANTY OF ANY KIND, INCLUDING WITHOUT LIMITATION, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT.
-In no event shall the author or their employer be liable for any claim, damages or other liability, direct or indirect, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the code and content or the use or other dealings in the code and content.
-Use this code and all other content at your own risk.

-**Third-party API Disclaimer:** Additionally, the code examples in this post may interact with third-party APIs and services.
-The availability and functionality of these APIs are subject to change without notice.
-The author is not responsible for any issues arising from changes to these APIs or any downtime or limitations imposed by the service providers.
-You are responsible for complying with the terms of service and usage policies of any third-party APIs you use in conjunction with this code.
-Use this code at your own risk, and be aware of potential security implications when connecting to external services.

-**Product Link Disclaimer:** This blog post may contain links to products or services available for purchase.
-These links are provided to offer readers additional information and resources.
-The author's opinions expressed in this post are independent and not influenced by any potential commercial relationships.
-No compensation is received for including these links, and their presence does not constitute an endorsement.
-Readers are encouraged to conduct their own research before making any purchasing decisions.

-## Copyright
-Copyright &copy; 2025 J.I.
-Powell.
-All rights reserved.